 Find out how to source the most cost effective NEBOSH course in our post 'how much does a NEBOSH course cost?'

-Depending on the NEBOSH qualification you choose, you’ll be required to take a number of written exams and a practical assignment.
+Depending on the NEBOSH qualification you choose, you’ll be required to take either an open book online exam or a written exam as well as a practical assignment.
 For some, the notion of sitting an exam can be unsettling.
-In a world where typing/texting has replaced handwriting, the simple act of writing for a long period of time can be a challenge alone.

 It’s important, when choosing a course provider, to look at the support they offer through your studies as this will help you when it comes to your exams.
 Most will offer you guidance on revision, while others may offer webinars on specific exam techniques and difficult topics.